Listen: Chris Witts presents Morning Devotions.

 Feeling the responsibility for his friend, the young soldier saluted and then proceeded on his way, dodging bullets as he ran, and managing to get to his friend.
 He hoisted him over his shoulder, and quickly brought him back to the trench.
 The officer inspected the wounded soldier and then shook his head with grief.
 “Your friend’s dead.”
 He looked at the young man and saw a red spot on his shirt and added, “And you’re wounded.
 I told you it wouldn’t be worth it.”

 The young soldier looked into his officer’s eyes with confidence and answered, “It was worth it, Sir.”

 “What do you mean worth it?
 You’re wounded and it was all for nothing.”

-Time and again he ended his parables with the words like: “for all who exalt themselves will be humbled, but those who humble themselves will be exalted” and “the last will be first and the first will be last.”
+Time and again he ended his parables with words such as: “For all who exalt themselves will be humbled, but those who humble themselves will be exalted,” and “The last will be first and the first will be last.”

-We must consider that being self-centered will take us away from God.
+We must consider that being self-centred will take us away from God.
 It is easy to fall into thinking about ourselves.
 We must break the cycle of selfishness because the benefits are far outweighed.
 We were born with selfish tendencies, but we have to yield ourselves to God to overcome them.
-He wants us to get out of that behavior.
+He wants us to get out of that behaviour.

 Paul acknowledged this key to joyful living in that letter about joy to the Philippians.
 In chapter four he wrote: